 The Center for Accelerating Operational Efficiency (CAOE) is available to host and facilitate specialized workshops to create synergy between DHS, leading researchers, and industry experts using real-life case studies in a working-group format.
 Workshop goals are individualized and vary by the requesting Component or office, but the events are often used as an opportunity to develop new solutions and/or identify ways to effectively mitigate risks.
-Two examples of CAOE-facilitated workshops are: "The Future of the Risk Sciences in Homeland Security Workshop" and "Privacy-Enhancing Technologies (PETs) Workshop."
+Examples of CAOE-facilitated workshops are: "Supply Chain Resilience Issues, Problems, and Solutions for the Homeland Security Enterprise (SCRIPS)," "The Future of the Risk Sciences in Homeland Security Workshop," and "Privacy-Enhancing Technologies (PETs) Workshop."